Vizzuality/vizzuality/content/projects/old-weather.md

     text_right:
         title: ...for Important Work
         description: "Climate change is one of the key issues of our time.
-Contributing to the science and our understanding of it could help improve our models, so we can prepare for what’s to come."
+Contributing to the science and our understanding of it could help improve our models, so we can prepare for what’s to come.
+That kind of impact is why we love working on these kinds of projects."
         image: oldWeather-high2.jpg

     video: